1-800-550-5538

 After that, the next category is “Improvements.”

-The term “improvements” refers to the improvement to the land (otherwise known as the building of your home) and upgrades to your home.
+The term “improvements” refers to the improvement of the land (otherwise known as the building of your home) and upgrades to your home.
 In this category, you have the General Description, Foundation, Exterior Description, and Interior Description.

 Lastly, this section includes an area that states if the property conforms to the rest of the neighborhood.